Overview

 Safe Place

 All Sun Tran buses and facilities are a Safe Place for our Tucson Youth.
-There is a sticker of the logo to identify the places that are a safe place for youth in crisis to go.
-Each Sun Tran bus is equipped with this sticker near the front door of the bus.
-Operators and Supervisors are trained on what to do for a Youth in crisis.
-If you are in crisis and need help, please board the bus because it is a safe place and tell your driver you need help.
+There is a yellow Safe Place sticker logo located on each Sun Tran bus near the front door of the bus.
+The sticker identifies the places that are safe for youth in crisis.
+All Operators and Supervisors are trained on what to do for a Youth in crisis.
+If you are in crisis and need help, board the bus and tell your driver you need help.
 The Driver will assist you right away.

 Human Trafficking Awareness

-All of Sun Tran’s buses feature a set of stickers notifying the public of the campaign.
+All of Sun Tran buses feature a set of stickers notifying the public of human trafficking.
 The decals mark the vehicles as a Safe Place for endangered youth, and a haven for anyone experiencing trafficking.
+Human Trafficking is the use of force, fraud or coercion to get someone to perform labor or sex acts in exchange for money or something else of value such as a place to live or drugs.
 Click here for more information on Sun Tran’s Human Trafficking Awareness campaign.

 American Guard Services

 Please keep your personal items with you at all times.
-Unattended bags or other items could cause unnecessary security alerts and delays.
-If you forget an item on Sun Tran, call Customer Service at (520) 792-9222 for Lost & Found as soon as you realize you’ve forgotten something.
-It won’t always be the same bus so be sure to call right away.
+Items left behind could cause unnecessary security alerts and transportation delays.
+Call Customer Service (520) 792-9222 for Lost & Found as soon as you realize you forgot your items on any transit vehicle.
+To learn more about Lost & Fount click here.

 Sustainability